vmware/vic-product/docs/user_doc/vic_dev_ops/using_registry.md

 ## Rule Based Image Replication {#replication}

 You can set up multiple registries and replicate images between registry instances.
 Replicating images between registries helps with load balancing and high availability, and allows you to create multi-datacenter, hybrid, and multi-cloud setups.
 For information about image replication, see [Replicating Images](replicating_images.md).

+## Docker Content Trust {#notary}

+vSphere Integrated Containers Registry provides a Docker Notary server that allows you to implement Docker Content Trust by signing and verifying the images in the registry.
+For information about Docker Notary, see [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/) in the Docker documentation.

+The Notary server runs by default.
+For information about how container developers use Docker Content Trust with vSphere Integrated Containers Registry, see [Configure the Docker Client for Use with vSphere Integrated Containers](vic_app_dev/configure_docker_client.html) in *Developing Container Applications with vSphere Integrated Containers*.

 ## Garbage Collection {#gc}